 In addition David is an enthusiastic astrophotographer and is responsible for many of the images on this website.

-Samantha Rolfe - Senior Technical Officer
+Samantha Rolfe - Principal Technical Officer

 Sam joined Bayfordbury Observatory in July 2016 while completing her PhD in Planetary Science using Raman Spectroscopy to detect biological signatures that had been exposed to simulated Martian conditions at The Open University.
 She has an undergraduate masters degree in Physics with Astrophysics and is a Fellow of the Royal Astronomical Society and a member of the Astrobiology Society of Britain.